 Mini checklist for orders and payments

-With an Official Shopify Partner, order settings are more relaxed.
-If payments and deliveries are chaotic, even the best design won't help.
+With an official Shopify partner, order settings are less stressful.
+If payments and shipping are chaos, even the best design won’t help.

 - Check currency, taxes, and shipping rules.